 CBES 601 CBES Field & Laboratory Method (3) A practical course in laboratory and field methods and techniques in conservation biology and environmental sciences.
 Students will be introduced to methods used for studying, monitoring and experimenting upon animals and plants in a diversity of habitats.
 Emphasis is placed on the choice of techniques for data collection, followed by rigorous analysis of results with the application of appropriate statistical analyses.
 Students will also become familiar with the biological and environmental diversity of the Island of Hawaii.
 The information collected will be more fully analyzed in CBES 605.

-CBES 602 Research Seminar in TCBES (1) A research seminar in tropical conservation biology and environmental science.
+CBES 602 Research Seminar in TCBES (1) (other) A research seminar in tropical conservation biology and environmental science.
 Presentations will focus on research related to conservation biology and environmental science.
 Following the seminar there will be a question and answer discussion session with the seminar speaker and students.
 Students will also give a short presentation of their research or internship projects.
 These seminars will be critiqued by the instructor and the students for both the content of the project and presentation style.

-CBES 603 Natural Resource Mgt Seminar (1) Seminars given by TCBES faculty, visiting scientists from other universities, federal, state and non-profit agency personnel working in fields related to TCBES.
+CBES 603 Natural Resource Mgt Seminar (1) (other) Seminars given by TCBES faculty, visiting scientists from other universities, federal, state and non-profit agency personnel working in fields related to TCBES.
 The seminars will be focused on natural resource management issues.
 Following the seminar there will be an open question and answer discussion session with the seminar speaker and the students.
 Student will also give short presentations of their research or internship projects.
 These seminars will be critiqued by the instructor and the students for both the content of the project and presentation style.

-CBES 609 Theory/Apps Landscape Ecology (3) This course explores the theory and application of landscape ecology as a framework for landscape research, analysis and management.
+CBES 609 Theory/Apps Landscape Ecology (3) (lecture/other) This course explores the theory and application of landscape ecology as a framework for landscape research, analysis and management.
 Students will become well-versed in concepts, methods and applications of landscape ecology through reading classic and contemporary literature and performing independent research.
 Topics will include: characterizing landscape patterns and dynamics, application of landscape management, and emerging areas of research.

 CBES 610 Environmental Chem Analysis (3) Basic concepts of chemical measurements in environmental media.
 Analysis in environmental matrices with emphasis on water, soil, air and tissue.
 Topics include basics of calibration and measurement, sample collection, sample lability, chemical interferences, matrix effects and reporting analyses of chemicals in the environment.
 Pre: CHEM 124, 124D, 124L, 125, 125D, 125L, 241, 330, 330L.
 Recommended: CHEM 331.